 Short bouts of high cortisol are good for the body as it helps fight off the stress stimulants.
 However, chronically high levels have undesired consequences and the symptoms include:

-- Weight gain – cortisol causes fat build up in the belly, chest, and face – giving a apple-like shape.
+- Weight gain – high levels cause fat build up in the belly, chest, and face – giving a apple-like shape.

 - Increased appetite – cortisol stimulates hunger center in the brain.

-- Immune suppression – cortisol keeps our immune system in check by interacting with white blood cells and its anti-inflammatory properties.
-Excess cortisol will suppress the immune system and make us feel sick.
+- Immune suppression – stress hormone keeps our immune system in check by interacting with white blood cells and its anti-inflammatory properties.
+Excess levels will suppress the immune system and make us feel sick.

-- Stomach upset and ulcers – excess cortisol cranks up stomach acid production resulting in upset stomach and potentially dangerous ulcers.
+- Stomach upset and ulcers – excess stress hormone cranks up stomach acid production resulting in upset stomach and potentially dangerous ulcers.
 People with lot of stress tend to have stomach ulcers due to high cortisol levels.

 - Changes in libido and menstrual cycles are also associated with high levels of cortisol.